Current Opportunities

 Funded by the EPSRC, with additional support from GSK, an industry-linked, 4 year, PhD Studentship is available for starting now, and until October 2026 for eligible home fee students.
 The studentship is fully collaborative with GSK in Stevenage, UK, with a senior scientist from GSK co-supervising alongside Professor Kerr to provide a robust and comprehensive mentorship for the individual PhD researcher.
 The location of the studentship research will take place mainly within University laboratories, with an opportunity to spend 3 months in industry.

-The project will explore new methods for directed C-H activation and hydrogen isotope exchange , based on state-of-the-art isotopic labelling catalyst classes developed at Strathclyde.
+The project will explore new methods for directed C-H activation and hydrogen isotope exchange, based on state-of-the-art isotopic labelling catalyst classes developed at Strathclyde.
 Mechanistic investigations, blending computational studies with rigorous experimental kinetic measurements, will inform new catalyst design.
 Additionally, a novel study into the role of deuterium gas in the exchange process, including reactor design, will provide key insights to deliver more effective labelling of complex drug-like molecules.
 The new catalysts and methods that emerge will provide a range of efficient methods to access a variety of isotopically labelled drug-like entities.

-Closing date: 12.00 pm, Monday 2nd March, 2026.
+Closing date: 12.00 pm, Friday 5th June, 2026.
 Note: applications may be shared with the EPSRC and GSK.

 How to apply: